Links checked 20/03/18.

 How long does someone with Sweet’s syndrome have to take steroids for?

 How long someone with Sweet’s syndrome has to take steroids for varies from person to person.
 Some people with Sweet’s syndrome have to take steroids for up to a month, but no more.
 Others will take them for several months or longer.

 Do steroids have side-effects?

-Yes, but you are less likely to experience side-effects if you have been taking steroid medication for less than one month.
+Yes, but you’re less likely to experience side-effects if you’ve been taking steroid medication for less than one month.
 People taking less than 10mg of prednisone per day may also experience fewer side-effects than those on higher dosages.

 What are the side-effects?

-If you have been taking steroids for less than one month or longer, common side-effects include:
+If you’ve been taking steroids for less than one month or longer, common side-effects include:

 - Increased appetite.